 On average, a full-time student can earn their Bachelor of Science in Biology degree with a specialization in Sports & Recreation Management in approximately 40 months.
 However, we recognize every student is different, with different circumstances.
 It’d be best to contact one of our admissions advisors to discuss your specific questions and goals.

 Since 1888, Salem University has built upon our tradition of accessible, affordable higher education by constantly innovating and looking to the future.
 We aim to develop lifelong learners who embrace problem-solving with a global perspective.
 We offer:

 - Accelerated undergraduate and graduate programs of study with continuous enrollment via distance education or on-campus

 - A unique one-course-a-month format that allows students to focus on a single subject at time and build their knowledge in a way that feels natural

 - Online courses are structured to work within the constraints of full-time employment, allowing you to earn your degree with minimum disruption to your busy schedule

 - Supportive faculty and staff who serve as thought leaders and mentors

 - A beautiful 100-acre campus situated in the Smoky Mountains where programs of study are available for campus residents and commuter students

 Admission to Salem is open to all qualified applicants regardless of race, color, creed, religion, gender, sexual orientation, national origin, or ability/disability.
 Anyone wishing to attend Salem can obtain the necessary application from the Office of Admissions or online here.
 The completed application should be submitted to the Office of Admissions at the earliest possible date.
 The University admits students on a rolling, monthly start basis.
 Acceptance is within the discretion of Salem University; some programs have additional admissions requirements.

-If you’re interested in getting started on your Bachelor of Science in Business Administration — Sports & Recreation Management degree from Salem University, now is a great time to request more information or, better yet, chat with us live.
+If you’re interested in getting started on your Bachelor of Science in Biology — Sports & Recreation Management from Salem University, now is a great time to request more information or, better yet, chat with us live.